thisdwhitley/ansible-role-KSbuilder/README.md

 5. Wait for the installation to finish (currently checking every 5 seconds, 180 times for a total of 15 minutes before considered failed)
 6. Stop the nginx container
+7. Inject ssh key for root into the shut off system (installing packages if needed)
+8. Power on the VM
+9. Add it to an *allVMs* group for use in future plays

-The result is a freshly built, but shut off, VM.
+The result is a freshly built VM populated with the ssh key of the user running the role (for root login).
 The longterm vision is that this role will be used in other roles...

 Important Notes
 ---------------